soulwing/tnm4j/README.md

 It's possible to ask for too many objects in a single GETNEXT request.
 We check for that case by comparing the size of the row to the number of objects we requested.
+Requesting too many objects in a single request is a programming error, so we simply throw an exception.

 ### Table Retrieval Using GETBULK

 If you ran the previous example to collect the interface table from a real network device, you probably noticed that it's a bit slow.
 Using GETNEXT, we have to make a full round trip over the network for each entry in the target SNMP agent's interface table.
-You can probably imagine that's not going to work very well for a network switch that contains tens or hundreds of managed interfaces.
+You can probably imagine that this approach is not going to work very well for a something like an IP route table that could contain hundreds of thousands of rows.

-In SNMPv2, the GETBULK operation was introduced to the protocol to provide a improving table retrieval performance.
+In SNMPv2, the GETBULK operation was introduced to the protocol to provide a solution for improving table retrieval performance.
 Conceptually, the GETBULK operation allows us to perform the *while* loop in the previous example on the remote agent itself.
 Just like GETNEXT, the GETBULK operation takes a list of object identifiers.
 As we've seen, when executing the GETNEXT operation, the agent returns the successor object instance for each of the specified object identifiers.
 With GETBULK, the agent returns the next *N* successor object instances for each of the specified identifiers.

 We specify the maximum value for *N* as one of the parameters to the GETNEXT operation; the protocol specification calls this parameter *max-repetitions*.
 The value we specify indicates the maximum number of "rows" we want to retrieve in a single GETBULK operation.
-Of course, the agent may choose to return a value less than *N*.
+Of course, the agent may choose to return fewer than the number of rows we specify.

 In our previous example using GETNEXT, we included *sysUpTime* in the request.
 Since GETBULK effectively performs *N* GETNEXT operations, we need a way to tell it that some of the object identifiers in the request are for non-repeating objects.
-The GETBULK operation includes a *non-repeating* parameter for this purpose -- this parameter is used to indicate that the first *k* identifiers in the list are for non-repeating identifiers.
+The GETBULK operation includes a *non-repeating* parameter for this purpose -- this parameter is used to indicate that the first *k* identifiers in the list are for non-repeating object types.

 Performing a GETBULK operation with Tnm4j is easy enough: